Artist Statement

 Having first studied couture fashion at Parsons, Paris, Fulbright went on to complete a BA in Costume Design at London College of Fashion.
 In the early years of her career, Fulbright’s practice focussed on design in her eponymous clothing label, crafting silk loungewear pieces as ‘wearable art’ intended to heighten the wearer’s awareness of their body’s preciousness and presence.
 This approach resonated strongly with collectors - some of whom even chose to wear their silk robes during the early stages of childbirth.

 Rose has lived and worked in Paris, Beijing, and Brussels, and is now based in London with her husband and two children.
-She is currently completing an MA in Fine Art at City & Guilds of London Art School (2026), and has exhibited in Belgium and the UK since 2023.
+She is currently completing an MA in Fine Art at City & Guilds of London Art School (2026), after which will be moving to Milan, and has exhibited in Belgium and the UK since 2023.
 Her work is in private collections in the UK, Europe, USA, Mexico and Asia.

 CV